xbrize/brize_auth/README.md

 # Brize Auth

-An authentication solution for SurrealDB.
+A simple to use async basic auth and session library for MySql and SurrealDB.

 ## Roadmap